 - 2.1 Chelmsford City Council is a non-unitary authority in the heart of Essex covering an administrative geographical area of 342.2km2 (131square miles).
 As well as a thriving city, the district encompasses a number of established villages and the town of South Woodham Ferrers.
 It was granted city status in 2012. - 2.2 Chelmsford's population has experienced rapid growth in recent years and will continue to grow.
 Chelmsford's population is 168,000 and by 2026 it is estimated that it will have grown to some 200,000 people.
-For a demographic makeup of the Chelmsford City area see Appendix A. - 2.3 There are 80,000 jobs and 6,000 local businesses located within Chelmsford, making it the largest employment centre in Essex and Suffolk and a major employment centre in the Southeast. - 2.4 With an annual footfall of over 8.5 million passengers, Chelmsford railway station is the busiest in the East of England.
-At peak times, eight trains per hour connect Chelmsford with London Liverpool Street.
-Chelmsford's accessibility will further increase with the opening of Beaulieu Park Station, which is expected to enhance transport links into the city and support the evening and night-time economy

-- 2.5 Chelmsford is home to Anglia Ruskin University, Writtle Agricultural College and The Chelmsford City Racecourse.
-It is the headquarters of Essex County Council, Essex Police, Chelmsford Prison and the Crown, Magistrates' and County Courts. - 2.6 At the time of consultation, the Chelmsford City district has 412 licensed premises, 36 club premises certificates, and the Licensing Authority has issued 2,575 personal licences.
+For a demographic makeup of the Chelmsford City area see Appendix A. - 2.3 There are 80,000 jobs and 6,000 local businesses located within Chelmsford, making it the largest employment centre in Essex and Suffolk and a major employment centre in the South East. - 2.4 With an annual footfall of over 8.5 million passengers, Chelmsford railway station is the busiest in the East of England.
+At peak times, eight trains per hour connect Chelmsford with London Liverpool Street. - 2.5 Chelmsford is home to Anglia Ruskin University, Writtle Agricultural College and The Chelmsford City Racecourse.
+It is the headquarters of Essex County Council, Essex Police, Chelmsford Prison and the Crown, Magistrates' and County Courts. - 2.6 At the time of consulting, the City District has 537 licensed premises, 33 premises with club premises licences and the Licensing Authority has issued 2,229 personal licences.
+Over the 5 year period 2015 - 2019, an average of 360 Temporary Event Notices were received each year with these increasing by more than 50% over this period.
+Chelmsford's open spaces and good transport links has attracted large scale licensable activities including national music events such as the 'V' and Rize festivals hosted at Hylands Park as well as annual City Centre Pride and Real Ale festivals.